fanux/lhttp/README.md

 subscribe:channel_mike\r\n
 \r\n
 ```
-when jack send publish message,not only mike will receive the message,the http server will
+when jack send publish message, not only mike will receive the message, the http server will
-also receive it. witch http body is:```MESSAGE_UPSTREAM```,so http serve can do anything about
+also receive it. witch http body is:```MESSAGE_UPSTREAM```, so http serve can do anything about
 message include save the record

 ###Multipart form data